ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipping_methods.md

 2\.
 Find the shipping method that you intend to edit or delete by using the search field and filters.

 3\.
-If you are deleting a shipping method, select a box next to its name and click **Delete**, which concludes the procedure.
-Otherwise, skip to step 4.

-!!! note "Shipping methods for existing orders"

-    You cannot delete a shipping method if it is active or open orders exist that use this specific shipping method.
-You must first deactivate the method that you want to delete by toggling the **Availability** switch off.
+Click the **Edit** button next to the method in the list.

 4\.
-Click the **Edit** button next to the method in the list.
+Edit the necessary details.

 5\.
-Edit the necessary details.

-6\.
 Click **Update** to save your changes.

+## Delete an existing shipping method

+1\.
+In the left panel, go to **Commerce** -> **Shipping methods**.

+2\.
+Find the shipping method that you want to delete by using the search field and filters.

+3\.
+Select a box next to its name and click **Delete**.

+!!! note "Shipping methods for existing orders"

+    You cannot delete a shipping method if it is active or if it is used by open orders.
+    You must first deactivate the method that you want to delete by toggling the **Availability** switch off.